Become a Health Investigator

 Come join us each week for 10 lectures and videos by Dr. Lynn Lafferty and her guests.
 This course includes: Vitamin and Mineral Booklet, A book on how to make your own herbal preparations, Refrigerator lists on which foods are on in vitamins, and discussions with Dr. Lynn.

-The course begins on June 21, 2022, but you can join anytime.
+You can join anytime.
 Regardless of when you purchase, you will have access to all the material presented in the course.

 You will have videos and other material accessible in your Course Portfolio.